Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

 • (trumpet) and the Eilenkrig Crew

-• New Allegro by Nikolai Levinovsky and Igor Butman with the Legend project
+• New Allegro by Nikolai Levinovsky and Igor Butman with the project “Legend”

-• Olga Sinyaeva and Anton Chekurov's Sextet
+• Olga Sinyaeva and Anton Chekurov Sextet

 Concerts start at 15:00.

-The list of previously announced stars of the Russian and foreign jazz scene was supplemented by the famous trumpeter and TV presenter Vadim Eilenkrig and his Eilenkrig Crew, Amber Sept, The Project of the Future by young vocalist Yaroslava Simonova and LRK Trio, as well as Anton Chekurov’s Sextet with the participation of the star of the show “Voice -2 "Olga Sinyaeva.
+The list of previously announced stars of the Russian and foreign jazz scene was supplemented by the famous trumpeter and TV presenter Vadim Eilenkrig and his group Eilenkrig Crew, the Amber Sept group, The Project of the Future by young vocalist Yaroslava Simonova and LRK Trio, as well as the Anton Chekurov Sextet with the participation of the star of the show “The Voice” -2" by Olga Sinyaeva.

-The unique pianist and vocalist Oleg Akkuratov, together with his trio, will present an acoustic set that will appeal to fans of the classical jazz mainstream.
+The unique pianist and vocalist Oleg Akkuratov, together with his trio, will present an acoustic set that will appeal to fans of the classic jazz mainstream.
 The first day will end with a performance by the world famous Moscow Jazz Orchestra conducted by Igor Butman.

 The second day of the festival will amaze even the most sophisticated listeners with a variety of styles!